 Motherlove: Written as a guest post by a licensed massaged therapist, learn all about pregnancy and labor massage techniques that your partner can do for you in the comfort of your own home.

 Home Pregnancy Massage: Partners, view a professional massage video to learn the easiest and safest way to help mom overcome back aches and pains during pregnancy.

 ModernMom: For partners wanting to provide a massage for mom, here’s a YouTube video demonstrating basic prenatal massage techniques.

-Home Sweet Homebirth: Written by a midwife, author, and speaker, this blog contains information about home births, choosing a provider, healing from birth trauma, VBAC, doulas and midwives, postpartum care, and birth stories.
+Home Sweet Homebirth: Written by a midwife, author, and speaker, this blog is a natural birth guide that contains information about home births, choosing a provider, healing from birth trauma, VBAC, doulas and midwives, postpartum care, and birth stories.